Los Angeles Times bombing: Organized labor unites in defense of the McNamaras

 Labor leaders were also convinced of the McNamaras' innocence by other factors as well.
 The open shop movement and virulent hostility shown by Otis convinced many that the whole event was a frame-up (with some, including Eugene V. Debs, accusing Otis himself of bombing the Times Building).
 Burns repeatedly implied that Gompers and other labor leaders were involved in the national bombing campaign, and AFL officials feared a national campaign of arrests designed to destroy the nascent labor movement might be in the works.
 Meanwhile, George Alexander, Mayor of Los Angeles, was locked in a very close re-election battle against Job Harriman, a Socialist Party of America candidate.
 The bombing, some felt, might simply be a plot to keep Harriman out of City Hall.

 Organized labor found J. J. McNamara an attractive figure to rally behind.
 By outward appearances, he did not look like a man who would dynamite his enemies.
-He was 34 years old, handsome, had an athletic build, always well-dressed and well-spoken.
+He was 34 years old, handsome, with an athletic build, always well-dressed and well-spoken.
 He had earned a law degree at night while working for the Iron Workers' Union.
 J. J. McNamara assured Gompers that he had nothing to do with the Times bombing.
 Gompers believed him completely, and threw all his influence behind the McNamaras.
 With Gompers' endorsement, the entire US labor movement supported the McNamaras, with parades, mass rallies, publicity campaigns, and donations to the McNamaras' defense fund.